Lent

 • 9:00AM Morning Prayer, Zoom/Facebook Live

 • Anytime - self-guided Stations of the Cross on YouTube.
-Be sure to click the bottom right to proceed through the stations or the bottom left to return to a station.
+Be sure to click the bottom-right to proceed to the stations, or the bottom-left to return to a station.

 Father Steve and Deacon Rich will be available for spiritual direction and/or Reconciliation of a Penitent by appointment.